 - Have unmet financial need towards direct costs: tuition and fees.

-- Applicant must initiate the application process by completing an online application form by May 1st.
+- Applicant must initiate the application process by completing an online application form.

 - Finalists will be selected and invited for an interview.